Agent Integration

 kite proxy --target http://localhost:9000/events

 The agent polls or listens on port 9000.
-Each incoming request is a single CloudEvent with full metadata headers.
+Each incoming request body is the event data payload, with Kite and CloudEvent metadata headers.

-For agents that restart frequently, set a --client-id so Kite replays missed events on reconnect:
+For agents that restart frequently, set a stable --client-id so the subscriber identity is consistent across reconnects:

 kite stream --source github --client-id "my-agent-prod"

-If your agent fails to acknowledge an event (crashes, times out, returns non-2xx), the event lands in Kite's local dead letter queue.
+If your agent fails to process an event (crashes, times out, returns non-2xx/non-3xx), the event lands in Kite's local queue.
 Replay it when the agent recovers: